 During a period of prolonged economic recession one sector of the global market has experienced unrivaled financial growth; e-commerce.
 According to Forrester Research, eCommerce revenues for the US are set to hit $262 billion this year and projected to grow to $370 billion by 2017.
 Additionally, eCommerce sales continue to outpace total retail sales at a significant rate.
 Shop.org predicts that in 2013 online sales will increase between 9.0% and 12.0% over 2012, while total retail sales are estimated to increase just 3.4%.
-It is imperative that e-commerce retailers are focused on increasing customer satisfaction and loyalty in order to drive profitability in an industry that is rampant with competition.
+It is imperative that e-commerce retailers are focusing their online retail strategy on increasing customer satisfaction and loyalty in order to drive profitability in an industry that is rampant with competition.

 - Order Tracking: has in recent years become a necessity for online retailers with 75% of customers believing it is a service that every retailer should offer.
 These primarily include email notifications containing a unique tracking number as well as having the ability to check directly on the retailer’s website for the tracking information whether it is pending, en route or arrived